mendersoftware/mender-docs/05.System-updates-Yocto-Project/99.Variables/docs.md

 > Value: &lt;sector number&gt; (default: platform dependent)

-Together with `MENDER_IMAGE_BOOTLOADER_FILE`, this sets the offset where the bootloader should be placed, counting from the start of the storage medium.
+Together with `MENDER_IMAGE_BOOTLOADER_FILE`, this sets the offset for placing the bootloader, counting from the start of the storage medium.
 The offset is specified in units of 512-byte sectors.
-Obviously this needs to be non-zero, or the partition table itself would be overwritten.
+The value needs to be non-zero, or the partition table itself would be overwritten.